SinclairPythonAkoto/sinclairakotoportfolio/README.md

 Data will be stored with SQL.

 This portfolio will be constatly under construction as I will plan to apply new skills learned and also update my portfolio with newly created apps.

+The OFFLINE folder is my development folder until my app is ready for production.